- Why are we building huge structures?

 So, is bigger truly better?
 Not necessarily.
 What we are seeing is a form of the Peter Principle whereby we grow our organizations beyond our level of competency to control.
 Personally, I tend to believe we build these huge edifices more for ego than for practicality.
 This puts us in a position of financially chasing our tail and losing sight of our original purpose.
 Next time someone suggests building something on a grand scale, instead of just asking, "What will it cost us?", how about "Who is it going to really serve?"

-Understand this, a week doesn't go by where an ornate Masonic lodge isn't put up for sale or demolished.
+Understand this, a week doesn't go by where an ornate church or Masonic lodge isn't put up for sale or demolished.
 If you find your leaders are more consumed about finances as opposed to the organization's mission, the end is near.

 Keep the Faith!